Ceredigion League

 The Ceredigion League (known as The Costcutter Ceredigion League for sponsorship purposes) is a Welsh football league for the county of Ceredigion.
-It is at the fifth level of the Welsh football league system.
+It is at the fifth to seventh levels of the Welsh football league system.
 It was founded in 1921 as the Cardiganshire League in Lampeter.
-The ten founding teams were Aberaeron, Aberystwyth Battery, Conservative FC, College Reserves, Drefach, Lampeter, Llanybydder, Newcastle Emlyn, Padarn United and Parish Hall United.
+The eleven founding teams were Aberaeron, Aberystwyth Battery, Conservative FC, College Reserves, Drefach, Lampeter, Llandysul, Llanybydder, Newcastle Emlyn, Padarn United and Parish Hall United.
 Newcastle Emlyn withdrew from the league without playing games.